-When you are on alprazolam withdrawal, or other benzodiazepine withdrawal side effects such as drowsiness, confusion and dizziness, are common.
-However, many users also experience sleeping challenges.
+Are you considering tackling Alprazolam Withdrawal?
+Are you taking another benzodiazepine and have benzodiazepine withdrawal side effects such as anxiety, fear, insomnia, drowsiness, fear, muscle weakness, confusion and dizziness?
+However, many in benzo withdrawal also experience severe sleep challenges, particular when tapering too rapidly.
 This is not abnormal.
 In fact, it is quite revealing as they expose how the benzodiazepines have altered the body.
 Do not fear if you are still experiencing symptoms or new symptoms occur.
 There is hope.

-If you are struggling to sleep, there is a reason and it can be fixed.
+If you are struggling to sleep, there is a reason and it isn't permanent.

 Sleep issues are a natural side effect of benzodiazepines.

-The longer you are on benzodiazepines, the worse your sleep gets.
-If you have been on benzodiazepines for an extended period of time, the medication has likely had a larger impact on your body causing worse symptoms.
+The longer you are on benzodiazepines, the worse your sleep erodes, this is common with all benzodiazepines.
+If you have been on benzodiazepines for an extended period of time, the medication has likely had a larger impact on your body with more profound symptoms.

 So, what should you do if you can’t sleep when starting benzodiazepine withdrawal?